About the Journal

 When submitting your manuscript, please be mindful of copyright laws in the United States and (if outside the U.S.) your home country.
 JFMCA respects the intellectual property of scholars, students, and publishers, and we ask that you secure appropriate permissions or evaluate whether your incorporation of images, figures, charts, quotations, and other materials falls within the scope of fair use/fair dealing.

-If you are incorporating published materials that you have previously authored, be aware that in many cases your publisher may now own the copyright and you may need to seek permission to reprint your own work.
+If you are incorporating published materials you have previously authored, be aware that, in many cases, your publisher may now own the copyright.
+You may need to seek permission to reprint your own work.

-The George A. Smathers Libraries at the University of Florida provides resources on copyright and fair use, with an emphasis on U.S. Copyright Law: https://guides.uflib.ufl.edu/copyright
+The George A. Smathers Libraries at the University of Florida provides resources on copyright and fair use, emphasizing U.S. Copyright Law: https://guides.uflib.ufl.edu/copyright

 Correction, Retraction, and Removal of Articles

 Retraction.
 JFMCA reserves the right to retract items, with a retraction defined as a public disavowal, not an erasure or removal.
-Retractions will occur if the editors and editorial board finds that the main conclusion of the work is undermined or if subsequent information about the work comes to light of which the authors or the editors were not aware at the time of publication.
-Infringements of professional ethical codes, such as multiple submission, inaccurate claims of authorship, plagiarism, fraudulent use of data will also result in retraction of the work.
+Retractions will occur if the editors and editorial board find that the main conclusion of the work is undermined or if subsequent information about the work comes to light that the authors or the editors were unaware of at the time of publication.
+Infringements of professional ethical codes, such as multiple submissions, inaccurate claims of authorship, plagiarism, and fraudulent use of data, will also result in retraction of the work.

 Removal.
-Some circumstances may necessitate removal of a work from JFMCA.
-This will occur when the article is judged by the editors and editorial board to be defamatory, if it infringes on legal rights, or if there is a reasonable expectation that it will be subject to a court order.
+Some circumstances may necessitate the removal of a work from JFMCA.
+This will occur when the editors and editorial board judge the article as defamatory if it infringes on legal rights or if there is a reasonable expectation that it will be subject to a court order.
 The bibliographic information about the work will be retained online, but the work will no longer be available through the journal.
 A note will be added to indicate that the item was removed for legal reasons.

 Data-Sharing Policy

-Acceptable solutions include institutional repositories; repositories specifically focused on data curation, or domain specific repositories.
-If there is no relevant public repository available, and the data cannot easily be included in a supplement, authors should describe how the data are being curated and made available or, in the case where they cannot be made available (e.g., IRB restrictions), why that is so.
-In any case, a citation to the dataset should be made in the article itself in accordance with the data citation principles of the FORCE11 "Joint Declaration of Data Citation Principles", including an ORCID for the researcher(s) associated with the data.
-Finally, we recommend that whenever possible authors explicitly define the terms of re-use by assigning a license to their data, choosing, for instance, among Creative Commons or Open Data Commons licenses.
+Acceptable solutions include institutional repositories specifically focused on data curation or domain-specific repositories.
+Suppose no relevant public repository is available, and the data cannot easily be included in a supplement.
+In that case, authors should describe how the data are being curated and made available or, in the case where they cannot be made available (e.g., IRB restrictions), why that is so.
+In any case, a citation to the dataset should be made in the article using the FORCE11 "Joint Declaration of Data Citation Principles" data citation principles, including an ORCID for the researcher(s) associated with the data.
+Finally, we recommend that authors explicitly define the terms of re-use whenever possible by assigning a license to their data, choosing, for instance, among Creative Commons or Open Data Commons licenses.

-This data policy does not require data publication and citation at this time due to still-emergent standards for data peer review; the lack of sufficiently robust and distributed infrastructure to support the variety of disciplinary research occurring in our field; uncertainty whether JFMCA should provide a third mode of data publication in the form of “data papers” or “data descriptors”; and insufficient preparation and notification to JFMCA contributors to ensure datasets are properly curated with the aim of publication.
-Authors unable to share their data must provide written explanation of this circumstance in their cover letter at the time of submission.
+This data policy does not require data publication and citation at this time due to still-emergent standards for data peer review; the lack of sufficiently robust and distributed infrastructure to support the variety of disciplinary research occurring in our field; uncertainty about whether JFMCA should provide a third mode of data publication in the form of “data papers” or “data descriptors”; and insufficient preparation and notification to JFMCA contributors to ensure datasets are properly curated with the aim of publication.
+Authors unable to share their data must explain this circumstance in their cover letter at the time of submission.

 Copyright Notice